bhouston/humanize-units/README.md

 # humanize-units

 Lightweight TypeScript helpers for turning raw numeric values into human-friendly strings with unit suffixes.
-Publishable as a modern ESM package.
+Optimized for treeshaking with a base footprint of 3 KB (about 1 KB minified).
+Published as a modern ESM package.

 ## Installation